OfficeDev/M365Bootcamp-TeamsOneProductivityHub/README.md

 ---

-**⚠️ This repository is deprecated.
-Please visit https://aka.ms/OneProductivityHub for the new version of One Productivity Hub solution for Microsoft Teams.**
+**⚠️ NOTE ⚠️ :** This repository is deprecated.
+Please visit https://aka.ms/OneProductivityHub for the new version of One Productivity Hub solution for Microsoft Teams.

 ---